How To Track Ovulation

 Ovulation tests

-Ovulation tests come in all sorts of flavors.
+When you order ovulation tests, they can come in all sorts of flavors.
 Some are midstream (which you pee directly on) and some are test strips you dip in urine.
 All of these types of tests detect the presence of something called luteinizing hormone (LH) in urine.
 LH is one of the key players in your monthly cycle.
 The LH surge (increase in hormone level) triggers ovulation, or the release of an egg.

 LH levels spike—or “surge”—16 to 48 hours before ovulation.
 Ovulation tests detect this surge and can help identify your fertile window.
 A positive ovulation test means you are in your “LH surge” and that it’s an ideal time to have sex if you want to get pregnant.
 Keep in mind, you’ll want to know your pattern of ovulation (what day in your cycle you get a positive test) for future months in order to time sex before the surge and make use of the full fertile window.
 Our Ovulation Test Kit comes with a free ovulation tracker where you can record what day and time you took your ovulation test and whether the results were positive or negative.